 Occupational therapy is grounded on the idea that we assist people in engaging in activities that they find meaningful and ensure they reach their full potential.
 For children, these often revolve around play, learning new skills, and increasing independence in enjoyable tasks.

-Within the home, OT intervention ideas are all around you.
-There are many simple ways to integrate occupational therapy at home activities to apply OT principles during your kiddo’s daily gross and fine motor tasks around the house.
+Within the home, OT activities and ideas are all around you.
+There are many simple ways to integrate occupational therapy activities to apply OT principles during your kiddo’s daily gross and fine motor tasks around the house.

 Now I know this can often result in rolling eyes as obstacle courses can lead to household messes.
 Still, I can guarantee that designing a course on a rainy day is worth it.
 Obstacle courses not only provide an opportunity for children to develop their gross motor skills (i.e., jumping, climbing, crawling), they also offer a chance to improve positional awareness and planning movements.

 Bath time is a great way to provide children with a range of sensory input while also completing a personal care task.
 Many of us understand that bath time can be one of those dreaded tasks in the home.
 Try using bubbles or skin-safe food coloring to add interest to the water.
-You can also use your child’s favorite toy to teach and identify which body parts of their own need to be washed.
+To turn bath time into an occupational therapy activity, you could use your child’s favorite toy to teach and identify which body parts of their own need to be washed.
 Outside of bath time, placing shaving foam all over your child’s body can act as a visual cue and turn into a great activity to identify which body parts need to be cleaned.

 Having your children perform tasks on vertical surfaces like chalk boards, white boards, easels and even your kitchen refrigerator can have many therapeutic benefits.
 These include: